StaniszewskiA/Nectar/README.md

 # Nectar

-This project is the first part of my Computer Science master's degree.
+This project is the first part of my Computer Science master's degree regarding Natural Language Processing (which I genuinely love).

 TODO: Work on concurrency